Acute Exacerbation of Chronic Obstructive Pulmonary Disease (AECOPD)

 - If still benefiting from nebulisers, consider early supported discharge (ESD).
 Home nebulisers should not be introduced as routine treatment immediately after acute exacerbation.

 N.B.
-There may be circumstances however where a more prolonged course or a tapering dose is necessary.
+There may be circumstances, however, where a more prolonged course or a stepped dose reduction is necessary.
 In patients who are oral steroid dependent, reduce the dose to the normal maintenance dose.
-If multiple recent courses of high dose oral steroids, consider a stepped reduction in dose.
+If multiple recent courses of high dose oral steroids (e.g. prednisolone ≥ 40mg for 3 weeks within 3 months) or the patient is considered at risk of adrenal suppression, consider reducing dose directly to 10mg and discuss with respiratory or endocrine regarding weaning.
+Tapering of steroids from 40mg to 10mg is not recommended.
 If in doubt, discuss with senior.
-Long term steroids are not indicated in patients with COPD.
+Long-term steroids are not indicated in patients with COPD.

 - Ensure inhaled medications optimised prior to discharge and appropriate inhaler technique (see the 'Asthma and COPD preferred list inhaler device guide' which can be found on NHSGGC StaffNet by searching in the Clinical Guideline Electronic Resource Directory)